DanShappir/wix-bi-client/README.md

 3. It either has an *endpoint* field, or *eventsEndpoint* is defined on *options*
 4. The combination of *evid* and the endpoint is unique

 ### event
-Send an event, previously registered using *registerEvents*
+Send an event, previously registered using *registerEvents*. **event** accepts two parameters:
+1. A reference to the registered event descriptor
+2. An optional object specifying field values
+If a field object is specified it must be valid: if the event descriptor has a *field* specification, the types of the *fields* must match the specification.

 ```javascript
 var events = {